brain-fuel/beam-js/README.md

-# gleam-js
+# beam-js

-A wrapper around window, document, event, etc. to be called from Gleam.
+A wrapper around window, document, event, etc. to be called from BEAM languages.

 This project uses [Bun](https://bun.sh) to build a small TypeScript library.